-PCORI fees are reported on IRS Form 720 Quarterly Federal Excise Tax Return, which includes a section to report the PCORI fee.
 There is a payment voucher at the bottom of Form 720, which should be completed to show the amount of the payment.
 It is essential to check the "Second Quarter" box on the payment voucher when submitting the IRS Form 720 and PCORI fee payment to the IRS.

-The Form 720 and PCORI fees are due annually by July 31 of the calendar year following the policy or plan year to which the fee applies.
-However, since July 31, 2022 falls on a Sunday, the due date moves to the next business day: August 1, 2022.
+The Form 720 and PCORI fees are due annually by July 31 of the calendar year following the enddate of the policy or plan year to which the fee applies.
+For example, a plan year that ends on December 31, 2023, will submit the PCORI fee associated with the 2023 plan year by July 31, 2024.